eugenioenko/interpreter/readme.md

 ### utility statements
 ```
-    print variable; // prints in the interperter console.
+    print variable; // prints in the interpreter console.
 ```

 ## Operators